gesior/Gesior2012/README.md

 Gesior 2012 - Account Maker (website) for OTSes

-Version for TFS 1.4 engine ( https://github.com/otland/forgottenserver/tree/1.4 ).
+Version for TFS 1.5 engine with `login.php` for 12+ client ( https://github.com/otland/forgottenserver/tree/1.4 ).

 Tested on PHP 7.0-7.4 and 8.0 with MariaDB.